John F. Grant MD Endowment funds lively healthcare ethics seminar

 Should patients have the right to refuse life-saving treatment?
 When can a doctor breach a patient’s confidentiality?
 Should a parent always have the final say in her child’s medical care?
 Today’s expanding medical field grapples increasingly with complex issues like these, making health care ethics one of the fastest growing fields in philosophy.
 The John F. Grant Seminar (PHIL 398/BIET 398) allows students to engage with critical topics pertaining to health care ethics, including gender and medicine, feminist bioethics, goals of medicine, and autonomy and consent.
 “The seminar combines philosophical concerns with a specific practical bent,” says Philosophy Department Chair Dr. Mark Waymack.
 “And because the class is capped at 15 students, we can have lively back-and-forth discussions.”

 This course is funded by the John F. Grant, MD, Endowment for the Study of Health Care Ethics.
 Dr. Grant attended Loyola University Chicago and enrolled in various philosophy classes as an undergraduate.
-After serving as a medic in World War II, he returned to Loyola to earn his medical degree and went on to become a prominent cardiothoracic surgeon.
+After serving as a medic in World War II, he returned to Loyola to earn his medical degree and went on to become a well-respected general surgeon in Sandusky, Ohio.
 He spoke often of how the lessons he learned in his philosophy courses influenced his medical career.
 His passion for medicine and philosophy compelled him to establish an endowment in 1999 to foster the study of health care ethics for future Loyola students.
 This endowment now funds an annual public lecture in Health Care Ethics, various awards for essay competitions in bioethics, as well as the guest speakers for the John F. Grant Seminar.

 Faculty members invite three to five guest speakers each semester to expand on specific course topics.
 Discussions with visiting experts lead to fruitful discoveries for both students and lecturers.
 “I remember having a guest speaker once,” recalls Dr. Waymack, “who was a practicing, teaching, and publishing professional.
-At the close of the evening, he told me that he had never before encountered such challenging questions during a presentation—even when presenting for medical students.
-The experience had actually made the guest rethink some of his positions!”
+At the close of the evening, he told me that he had never before encountered such challenging questions during a presentation—even when presenting for medical students."

 The John F. Grant seminar combines rigorous class discussions with in-depth lectures from leading experts across disciplines.
 Whether listening to a doctor discuss treatment of vulnerable populations or writing an essay that debates using human specimens for medical research, students will ask difficult questions with no simple answers.
 After experiencing such an enriching learning environment, students just might discover an enduring passion for philosophy just as Dr. John F. Grant did over 70 years ago.